🐾 Ab wann ist ein Hund alt — und wie kannst du deinen Vierbeiner in jedem Lebensabschnitt wirklich gut begleiten?

 • DOGKRAFT Zeolite daily — detoxifies, stabilizes, supports from within

-One more practical tip: slightly warm food for old dogs.
+One more practical tip: Slightly warm food for old dogs.
 The smell becomes stronger, the dog eats better.
 Sounds trivial.
 But it works.

 When to definitely see a vet?

-🐾 Have these signs checked promptly:
+🐾 Please have these signs checked promptly:

 • Severe stiffness or pain when getting up and moving